18 Types of Wedding Chairs to Add to Your Event Rental List

 A popular option for any wedding style, these folding chairs can be left alone or easily dressed up using aisle markers and other adornments.
 Wooden folding chairs are especially great for an informal wedding, and they make an ideal choice for couples who want a hint of sophistication without too much fuss.

 These wedding chairs feature a Tuscan-inspired design with a natural wood finish and the signature "X" on the back.
-Cross-back chairs embody rustic elegance and are one of the most popular wedding chair styles for farms, gardens, vineyards, and barn venues.
+Cross-back chairs embody rustic elegance and are one of the most popular wedding chair rental styles for farms, gardens, vineyards, and barn venues.

 Bentwood cafe chair

-Bring a bit of Parisian flair to your wedding with bentwood cafe chairs.
+Bring a bit of European flair to your wedding with bentwood cafe chairs.
 This fashionable style was made popular in the 1800s by prominent chair maker Michael Thonet.
 These chairs are the epitome of laid-back, effortless elegance and are a great choice for weddings set in a historic museum, restaurant, or swanky loft.

 King Louis XVI chair

 Hello, opulence!
 King Louis XVI chairs are named for the French monarch who, like his wife, Marie Antoinette, was known for his indulgent taste.
 This French neoclassical design is recognized by its oval back and typically features upholstery in a natural linen or soft velvet.
 King Louis chairs are must-haves for weddings taking place at elegant estates, gardens, and historic mansions.

 These stylish steel chairs will give your wedding an industrial edge.
 We love them paired with rustic tables for a farmhouse-meets-modern look, but they're just as cool with streamlined furniture to create a contemporary feel.
 Marais chairs are most often seen in metallic finishes such as silver, rose gold, and bronze and are available in a variety of heights.

 Folding rattan chair